rapid7/insightconnect-plugins/plugins/basename/help.md

 # Description

-This plugin is used to get the last item of a file path or URL using Python's basename utility
+This plugin is used to get the last item of a file path or URL using Python's Basename utility

 # Key Features

-* Obtain basename of a file path or URL.
+* Obtain Basename of a file path or URL.

 # Requirements